Rockery Installation Cost

 Raised Garden Beds

 Raised garden beds are a low-maintenance way to grow plants.
-There are lots of ways to build them, including with brick, timber and stone.
-Like rockeries, they can be created with a natural or rustic appearance.
-You can grow a wider range of plants in raised beds, although this does depend on their size.
-However, there is generally more prep work involved, including levelling.
-For a medium-sized raised bed, expect to pay between £300 and £600, including labour and materials.
+There are lots of ways to build them, including with brick, timber, and stone.
+A typical, medium-sized raised garden bed costs between £300 and £600, including labour and materials.

 Gravel Gardens